You are here

 Summer Migrant Youth Leadership Institute (SMYLI)

-A Migrant-STEM Academy will be implemented in collaboration with Adams State University, Title V Grant, ASU-STEM and the ASU-College Assistance Migrant Program.
+The Migrant-STEAM Academy is implemented in collaboration with Adams State University, Title V Grant, ASU-STEAM and the ASU-College Assistance Migrant Program.
 The academy will include a state of the art model developed for students who are meeting academic expectations.
-The goal of the program is to motivate students to further their educational career in STEM fields.
+The goal of the program is to motivate students to further their educational career in STEAM fields.
 Students will be able to participate in scientific experiments, data collection, rigorous instruction, as well as relevant hands-on activities.
-This year the Migrant-STEM Academy will be from June 26- July 1, 2016.

-Thirty migrant students, who meet the selection criteria, will be selected from across the state to participate in STEM seminars throughout the year.
-Each region representative will utilize the selection criteria to nominate five students from every region.
-Selected students will be required to participate in STEM Seminars, as well as the Migrant-STEM Academy.
-The activities will be coordinated by the STEM Program Specialist and facilitated by STEM faculty.
-Activities will take place at Adams State University 4 times during the school year.
-Students from other regions will have an option of attending STEM seminars or completing online STEM activities in order to apply for credit accrual.
-Migrant students participating in the STEM Seminars, as well as the Migrant-STEM Academy will receive high school credit.
-The Southwest Region Migrant Education will offer all students, who successfully meet all syllabus requirements, with a 3 credit hour undergraduate course available through Adams State University.
-Five outstanding students who participate and excel in all STEM Seminars, as well as the Migrant-STEM Academy will be selected to attend Space CAMP in July.
-The same five students will also have an opportunity to apply for a $500 dollar scholarship to pursue a STEM mayor at Adams State University.
+Thirty migrant students, who meet the selection criteria, will be selected from across the state to participate in STEAM.
+Each region representative will utilize the selection criteria to nominate eight students from every region.
+Selected students will be required to participate in the Migrant-STEAM Academy.
+The activities will be coordinated by the STEAM Program Specialist and facilitated by ASU STEM faculty.
+Activities will take place at Adams State University.
+Migrant students participating in the Migrant-STEAM Academy will receive high school credit.
+The Southwest Region Migrant Education Program will offer all students, who successfully meet all syllabus requirements, 3 credit hour undergraduate course available through Adams State University.
+Additional information about the 2021 Migrant-STEAM Academy will follow.